Carli Lloyd scores twice, US holds off Sweden 3-2

 “I’m really proud of the team.
 There was some fabulous stuff out there.
 There was also some stuff will need to work on.
 Overall it was a good game.”

-But Sweden would not go quietly, with the No. 5 team in the world finally getting on the board in the 75th minute on Anna Anvegard’s right-foot shot from close range.
-Anvegard scored her second goal three minutes later when goaltender Alyssa Naeher played a ball high in the box and was caught out of position on the score, leaving the net open for a right-footed shot from the center of the box.
+But Sweden would not go quietly before a crowd of 20,903, with the No. 5 team in the world finally getting on the board in the 75th minute on Anna Anvegård’s right-foot shot from close range.
+Anvegård scored her second goal three minutes later when goaltender Alyssa Naeher played a ball high in the box and was caught out of position on the score, leaving the net open for a right-footed shot from the center of the box.

 Lloyd was primed to complete a hat trick with a penalty kick in the 81st minute, but it sailed high.